13 Strange Reasons Why Dogs Lick Each Other’s Eyes

 Summary

-Why do dog’s lick each other’s eyes?
-This normal behavior serves many purposes.
+This eye-licking behavior serves many purposes.
 From communication to grooming, cleaning wounds, or even because they enjoy the salty taste.

 Even though we might think it’s gross, it’s important to understand why dogs lick each other’s eyes and why it is a normal part of canine social interaction.